Table of Contents

 4. Pet insurance allows you to reimburse.

-There are times that some veterinary clinics do not accept payment from insurance companies or a veterinarian declining to treat a pet even though they're the only ones in the town that the insurance covers.
+Or sometimes, a veterinarian declines to treat a pet even though they're the only ones in the town that the insurance covers.

 Since reimbursement exists within a pet insurance policy, if you're a business owner or an employer, you must expect the owner to receive the payment instead of the clinic.